 Why BoatLabels.com?
 When did it start?

-I created BoatLabels.com in March 2011 to provide boat owners with a convenient source for the safety labels recommended by ABYC (American Boat and Yacht Council).
-As a marine surveyor, it always seemed strange that boat owners had no source from which to obtain the labels in small quantities, and because of this, surveyors have been hesitant to recommend them.
+We created BoatLabels.com in March 2011 to provide boat owners, boatbuilders, and boat yards with a convenient source for the safety labels recommended by ABYC (American Boat and Yacht Council).
+As a marine surveyor, it always seemed strange that was no source from which to obtain the labels in small quantities, and because of this, surveyors were been hesitant to recommend them.
 I'll be the first to say that not all labels seem to be necessary on all boats, but some are very relevant to addressing possible dangers onboard.
-Furthermore, if any label is referenced in the standards, I think it should be available to boat owners.
+Furthermore, if any label is referenced in the standards, it should be available to boat owners.

 Is it a conflict of interest for a surveyor to sell the labels?

-It would be a clear conflict of interest if I included a finding in a survey report suggesting that a boat owner buy labels from BoatLabels.com.
-If I feel that a label should be on a boat that I survey, I have to provide the label free of charge.
-To do otherwise would be a clear violation of surveying ethics, rules of practice, and all common sense.
+I am no longer actively surveying.
+When I was surveying, I was aware that it would have been a clear conflict of interest if I included a finding in a survey report suggesting that a boat owner buy labels from BoatLabels.com.
+If I felt that a label should have been on a boat that I surveyed, I provided the label free of charge.
+To do otherwise would have been a clear violation of surveying ethics, rules of practice, and all common sense.

 What are the shipping charges?

 We charge a flat fee for processing and shipping orders.
-There is a $4.75 fee for orders that are shipped via USPS first class mail, and a $9.75 fee for orders shipped via USPS Priority mail.
+There is a $4.75 fee for orders that are shipped via USPS first class mail, and a $10.75 fee for orders shipped via USPS Priority mail, or international shipments.

 Why aren't the labels less expensive?

-The cost of the labels themselves is only part of the cost of providing them to you.
-Creating and maintaining the web site, paying the site hosting and credit card fees, and stocking the labels, adds to the cost.
+Then, creating and maintaining the web site, paying the site hosting and credit card fees, and paying state & federal taxes all add to the cost.
 Even so, we try to keep the prices reasonable.

 What are the labels made of?